 "We traveled as a couple (mid forties).
 We found the Villa Mathios to be exactly as we had hoped.
 It was a beautiful spot on the quiet end of Santorini.
 The place was extremely well kept and beautiful, with an abundace of blooming flowers.
 The website pictures are not at all an exaggeration.
 We snapped several pictures around the place that were equally as beautiful.
 From our balcony we had a view off the southern shore where other islands could be seen in the distance.
 We have "postcard" shots of a four masted cruiser "hovering" above the rooftops of the opposite rooms.
 We travelled to other parts of the island on a rented scooter.
 There are quiet backroads to most locations.
 A note of caution to North Americans: If you are nervous about motorbikes, rent a car as the local drivers are more agressive then what you are used to.
 The hotel (Villa Mathios) houses the local travel agency and was able to provide a vehicle with short notice.
 All local excursions could also be arranged.
 The pricing for the Travel services was slightly inflated when compared to going direct (not for everything though) but we felt it was fair.
 We were on vacation and a few percent extra was worth the saved time and convenience.
 I should mention the pool bar which was fantastic.
 There were no big noisy crowds and you could get anything (within reason) to drink along with good quality snacks that would suffice for a meal.
 The setting was quite stunning.
 I ended up tipping the bar tender/waiter there 20 EUR as he was so intent on pleasing us.
 In all I wouldn't hesitate to recommend this place to anyone, epecially if they prefer a quiet, "get out and do things" holiday.
 In fact the only complaint we had was that the beds were perhaps a little too hard for our liking but that just not what we're used to.
 Enjoy."

-- Travel date: Sat 1st of July 2006
+- Travel date: 1st July 2006

 Spotless and AWESOME

 "We stayed at the Mathios Village in the mid May06 timeframe.
 The hotel is perfectly located away from the congestion.
 The room was spotless.
 The room included a TV, refrig, phone, alarm clock, a/c with a remote control, separate bathroom with shower.
 We were in Italy prior to Santorini and want to point out that while the shower is small by American standards, it was huge compared to the Italians.
 The room had a balcony with an AWESOME View of the pool and hotel grounds.
 Kostas (the hotel manager) had just returned from Athens, he was there for the birth of his daughter, and he was frantically trying to catch up with emails and spent time making sure the guests were satisfied.
 His mother and father run the restuarant and they offer some great meals.
 I would definitely stay at the Mathios Village again!!!
 No doubt, it was spotless, offered full amenities at a terrific price. cheers, Greg"

-- Travel date: Sun 25th of June 2006
+- Travel date: 25th June 2006

 40 years of marriage